Egg thrown on Imran Khan's sister in front of Pak Adiala prison - ExBulletin

 Egg thrown on Imran Khan's sister in front of Pak Adiala prison

-Lahore, September 5 (PTI): Friday, former Prime Minister Pakistan imprisoned former Prime Minister Imran Khan with an egg in Punjab province, police announced.
+Lahore, September 5 (PTI), Pakistan, imprisoned former Prime Minister Imran Khan, was struck on Friday with an egg in Punjab province, police announced.

 The incident took place when Aleema Khan spoke to journalists outside the Adiala prison in Rawalpindi, where her brother is imprisoned.